Types of Schools: What's a good private school

 - Fewer than 20 students or hundreds of students

-- Elementary and/or middle school and/or secondary school (high school) grades
+- Preschool and/or elementary and/or middle school and/or secondary school (high school) grades

 - Urban or rural